59 Productions director Leo Warner in technical rehearsals for Jonsi's live show

 Click here to see a full list of projects which Leo has been associated.

-Leo is a founding director of 59 Productions - one of the world’s leading companies specializing in video and projection design for stage and live event environments.
-Since co-founding the company in 2006, Leo and the 59 team have taken leading creative roles on more than 50 shows across the world at venues including The Royal Opera House, The National Theatre, The Royal Court, The Young Vic, English National Opera, The Metropolitan Opera (New York) and theatre festivals in Salzburg, Berlin and Avignon.
+Leo is one of the founding directors of 59 Productions - one of the world’s leading companies specializing in video and projection design for stage and live event environments.
+Since co-founding the company in 2006, Leo and the 59 team have taken leading creative roles on more than 100 shows across the world at venues including The Royal Opera House, The National Theatre, The Royal Court, The Young Vic, English National Opera, The Metropolitan Opera (New York) and theatre festivals in Salzburg, Berlin and Avignon.
 The company is based in London (with an office in New York), and as well as ongoing shows in the West End and Broadway, currently has over a dozen touring and repertory productions in theatres internationally including in Japan, China, Australia, Korea and North America.

 In 2012, Leo led the 59 team that provided the video design and content for the London 2012 Olympic Opening Ceremony.
 He worked with Danny Boyle to realise the Oscar-winning director’s vision, art-directing the video content for all video display systems in the Olympic stadium (including the vast stadium-wide “audience pixel” seat-mounted LED fixtures), and overseeing production by 59’s twenty-strong team of animators, filmmakers, graphic artists and technicians.

-2013 will see 59’s first major debut in the museum world with the opening of David Bowie Is at the V&A in March, with the company leading both the creative design and the technical execution of the whole project.
+2013 saw 59’s first major debut in the museum world with the opening of David Bowie Is at the V&A in London, with the company leading both the creative design and the technical execution of the whole project, which has since toured internationally.

 Complementing the company’s “live” work, 59 has an active slate of live action and animated films, including a feature film in development with Film4.
 The company’s last two shorts, A Family Portrait and The Pub were both Oscar longlisted and between them have appeared in almost a hundred festivals worldwide.